-There are at least 16 hours of homework (reading, preparing for clinical) per week for NUR 226, NUR 111, NUR 221, NUR 222, and NUR 223.
+There are at least 16 hours of homework (reading, preparing for clinical) per week for a typical clinical nursing course.
 This does not include library time or driving time.
 Clinical experience may require you to visit the clinical site the day before to receive your assignment and prepare for giving safe and competent care the next day.
 Also, there can be follow-up assignments after clinical to help you process your learning.

 How much will I need to study?

 This can vary by person, but about 12 - 16 hours per week for the major nursing courses.
 Allow for study time in your schedule!
 It is also critical to develop effective study strategies to move you beyond just memorizing and into thinking and using your new knowledge to solve nursing problems.
 Don't focus on hours as much as mastery.
 Do you know it well enough to close your books and teach it to someone?